ttarreuu/ttarreuu/README.md

 I'm **Tara Hanifan**, an Application Developer passionate about building interactive mobile apps and user centered experiences.

 - 🎯 Focused on Application Development
-- 🌱 Currently expanding skills in React Native and .NET Framework
+- 🌱 Currently expanding skills in React and .NET Framework
 - 💡 Enjoy solving real world problems through technology and design
 - 📍 Based in Jakarta, Indonesia | 🌐 Open to collaboration and learning opportunities